jkaho/readme-generator/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

 ## Description
 This is a command-line application that creates professionally structured README.md files.
 The user must input a project title and description, as well as their GitHub username and email to be added to the 'Questions' section of the README file.
-Users also have the choice of including the following sections:
+Users also have the choice of including any of the following sections:
 - Table of Contents
 - Installation
 - Usage